byzeagle/LinuxRealTimeVoipProgram/README.md

 I will later build an untrackable terminal-based voip program with ncurses and alsa.
 I am not working on it right now.

 The program is not trackable since it is truly a P2P one and there is not a server that is gateway to communication.

+Another advantage of this program is that it is single thread.
+It can work on platforms that do not support pthreads.